aws/aws-sdk-php/docs/migration-guide.rst

         printf('The provisioned throughput could not be determined for table "%s".', $tableName);
     }

-  You can also get the Guzzle response object back from the command.
+  You can get the Guzzle response object back from the command.
 This is helpful if you need to retrieve the status code, additional data from the headers, or the raw response body.

   .. code-block:: php